-The purpose of the case studies included in the learning resource package is to help participants develop and practise clinical decision-making skills.
+The purpose of the case studies is to help participants develop and practise clinical decision-making skills.
 The case studies can be completed in small groups or individually, in the classroom, at the clinical site or as homework assignments.
-The case studies follow a clinical decisionmaking framework (see Teaching Clinical Decision-Making in Tips for Trainers section.)
-Each case study has a key that contains the expected responses.
-The trainer should be thoroughly familiar with these responses before introducing the case studies to participants.
-Although the key contains "likely" answers, other answers provided by participants during the discussion may be equally acceptable.
 The technical content of the case studies is taken from the Managing Complications in Pregnancy and Childbirth reference manual.
 The relevant sections of the manual are indicated at the end of the case study keys.